numbworks/numbworks/SUPPORTCENTER.md

 |---|---|---|
 | 2024-08-12 | numbworks | Created. |

+## Overview

+This document helps me streamlining my daily operations.

-## Useful Commands
+## Commands

-This document collects in one place all the useful commands that I (unfortunately) need to type often.
+This paragraph collects in one place all the useful commands that I (unfortunately) need to type often.

 #### Debian 12: install RustDesk